martinboller/install-wikidotjs/README.md

 ## Quick installation - If you just want to get on with it

 >**Important: Do NOT use the process below for production, as Vagrant leaves some unfortunate security artifacts behind.
-The install-wikidotjs.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**
+The install-wiki.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**

 ### Packages required
 All that is needed to spin up test systems is: